 Workplace Crush Injuries in Atlanta

-One of the top causes of disabling workplace injuries involves being caught in or compressed by something, according to the 2011 Liberty Mutual Workplace Safety Index.
+One of the top causes of disabling workplace injuries involves arms, legs or hands being caught in machinery or crushed by machinery at work, according to the 2011 Liberty Mutual Workplace Safety Index.
 When any body part is caught or compressed, this can crush the affected part of the body, causing serious or even deadly injuries.
 Our firm has represented hundreds of injured workers that involved crush injuries.

 If you or a loved one has suffered a crush injury on the job, you could be eligible for benefits through the Georgia workers’ compensation system.
 An experienced Atlanta personal injury lawyer at Parsons & Associates, P.C., can help you understand your rights and assist you in making a claim.Causes of Crushing Injuries